-The animated opening credits were created by Terry Gilliam, of the Monty Python team.
-The film was
+The animated opening credits were created by future director Terry Gilliam, of the Monty Python team.

 “While nowhere near as accomplished or compelling as its AIP-produced Gothic horror peers, Banshee still unfurls as an entertaining slice of occult-tinged hokum, with Mr. Price doing what he does best and some creepily staged stalking sequences livening up the plodding pace and dialogue-heavy scenes.”
 Behind the Couch